Cosette Lee: The 1950s and 1960s: Work in television and film

 Perhaps Cosette's best-remembered television role was in the 1969-70 television show Strange Paradise.
 Unlike her other television work, Strange Paradise was syndicated in the US and in subsequent repeat markets throughout the 1970s-1980s and beyond, with episodes available on YouTube since around 2009.
 It has become firmly established as a "cult" television series.
 Cosette's character was featured on the cover of a novel devoted to her, Raxl, Voodoo Priestess (1970), by Dorothy Daniels.

+Cosette's casting in the role of Raxl was quite possibly the result of earlier stage parts that had received positive press attention.
+Besides playing eccentric medium Madame Arcati in four different productions of Blithe Spirit, she had also portrayed Inuit roles in two different plays.
+In 1960's The Great Hunger, a play by Len Paterson which had a brief run in November of that year, Cosette played the village shaman (billed in press releases as a "witch woman").
+The climax of that play had Cosette as Saodlu the shaman, "who believes that the blood of vengeance must flow" according to a newspaper review Cosette pasted into her scrapbook, going "into a trance and swinging an axe around her head (attached to her headdress by a cord) in order to set her spirit free."
+It all definitely sounds like a foreshadowing of her dramatic, sometimes bloodchilling scenes as Raxl.

 Working conditions on the occult-themed serial were at times harsh and stressful, particularly in the early months.
 In a newspaper article from the autumn of 1969, the reporter recorded the following:

 "You should have been here during the first few weeks in August," one of the actors said.
 "It was horrendous.
 They talked about taping eight episodes a week, but technicians, Ottawa people, had never done anything like this before.
 Breakdowns happened all over the place.
 We got three done the first week.

 "We were working a 7 a.m. to 10 p.m. day.
 Temperatures in the studio reached 120 degrees and we had to faint to get some air conditioning.
 Morale was terrible."

 Despite the difficulties, Cosette claimed to have happy memories when she spoke of working on the serial a couple of years later.
 In a 1972 interview she recalled :

 "We camped it up at rehearsals, which nearly gave the director heart failure.
 I like to kid and I expect others to kid.
 But after we'd done it for 11 months, I was sorry to leave all those nice people."

 In 1968, Cosette appeared in the film My Side of the Mountain.
 Other roles included Change of Mind (1969), and The First Time.
 She played Ma Cobb, the mother of psychotic serial killer Ezra Cobb in the 1974 film Deranged alongside Roberts Blossom.
 Her final projects involved roles in His Mother and The Far Shore, both released in 1976—she worked almost up to the very end.